Co-determination & naturalisation

 - respect the values of the Federal Constitution and expressly commit themselves to them

-- do not jeopardise Switzerland's internal and external security
+- do not endanger Switzerland's internal and external security

 - have a good knowledge of German, at least the reference level B1 (oral and written)